vybzcody/medivet/ONBOARDING_FIXES_SUMMARY.md

 ## 📝 Notes

+- **CRITICAL**: Role variant conversion is essential for backend communication
 - All placeholder implementations include console warnings to indicate missing backend methods
 - The onboarding flow works end-to-end with placeholder data
 - TypeScript compilation is clean with no errors